 - Media ownership and independence, including monetization, etc.

 - Agreement on specifics for early termination of contract, such as exceptions to standards of behaviour or speech, media statements, independent arbitration and mediation, and negotiated outcome and settlement.
-The idea is to thwart a mob based rush to judgement and ensure that a fair review be conducted.
+The idea is to thwart a mob based rush to judgement and ensure that a fair or at least legally bounded review be conducted.

 I spent a decade of my four decade corporate R&D career in management roles, and I have given a lot of thought to executive, hierarchical, and management dysfunction of all ilks.
 As a person who is practical, down to earth (when I’m in the here and now and not imagining), and inclined to drive for rapid progress, I have experienced the poor quality of management in publicly traded companies where I worked and in those I worked with.
 The more I have seen and learned, the more my disappointment has grown with U.S. corporate management of publicly traded companies.
 Years ago, I was awed with Harvard Business Review but now, not so much.
 Frankly, HBR should be held accountable for the poor state of U.S. management after decades of their influence.